 Why electrolytes are important for pregnant women

-First off, electrolytes help support a healthy blood volume.
 During pregnancy, a woman’s blood volume increases to provide enough oxygen and nutrients to both her and the baby.
 Electrolytes like sodium help maintain the right balance of fluids, ensuring that this increased blood volume is properly managed.

 Secondly, electrolytes can be great for easing common pregnancy discomforts.
 For instance, leg cramps are pretty common during pregnancy, and that’s where magnesium comes in handy.
 It helps to relax the muscles, reducing cramping and discomfort.